International sanctions against Israel in 2025

 The imposed restrictions create serious difficulties for companies and individuals conducting business with Israeli partners.
 Businesses face refusals from banks to process transactions if there is even the slightest risk of a connection with a sanctioned person.
 This forces companies to implement complex and costly compliance procedures to verify their counterparties.
 Working with sanctioned individuals entails not only financial but also reputational losses.

-A common question arises: why are full-scale sanctions not imposed against Israel for alleged violations of international law, similar to those applied to other countries?
-The answer lies in the complex architecture of global politics.
-Firstly, a key role is played by the position of the United States, which, as a permanent member of the UN Security Council, holds veto power and blocks any binding resolutions directed against Israel.
+Firstly, a key role is played by the position of the United States, which holds veto power and blocks any binding resolutions directed against Israel as a permanent member of the UN Security Council.
 Secondly, for comprehensive sanctions to be introduced by, for example, the EU, unanimous agreement of all member states is required, which is practically impossible to achieve due to divergences in their geopolitical interests.

 The role of the UN in sanction policy

 In the conditions of a constantly changing sanctions landscape, navigating legal requirements is becoming increasingly complex.
 Companies operating internationally must exercise heightened diligence to avoid violations.
 Timely seeking of professional legal advice on sanctions compliance issues helps minimize risks, ensure regulatory compliance, and protect the business from financial and reputational losses.
+Our attorneys will effectively analyze your case and defend your rights at the International Court of Justice and ICC.